yosiyajersson/java-Interview-questions/README.md

 It's worth noting that while multiple inheritance can be useful in some situations, it can also lead to complex and brittle code.
 By using interfaces, default methods, and composition, it's often possible to achieve similar functionality while maintaining code simplicity and flexibility.

-# What is optional In java
+# 5.What is Optional In java?
 Optional is a class introduced in Java 8 that provides a way to express the presence or absence of a value.
 It is intended to be used as a safer alternative to using null references, which can often lead to NullPointerException errors.

 An Optional instance can either be empty or contain a single non-null value.
 When an Optional instance contains a value, it is said to be "present", and when it does not contain a value, it is said to be "empty".